omniosorg/omniosorg.github.io/_docs/about/privacy.md

 support contract we will use your data only in connection with these two services.

+If you download the OmniOS installation media, hot-fixes or package updates we will record your Internet Protocol address (_IP address_), information derived from your IP address such as your geographic location, and metadata relating to the system being updated.
+We do NOT correlate these data with personal data.
+They are retained for a period of three months and used for the production of aggregate statistics regarding OmniOS usage.

 If you become a Patron, we will not store any data about you directly.
 Your payment data is stored by our payment provider Stripe according to their own GDPR compliant [Privacy Policy](https://stripe.com/ch/privacy)